 Can I use the double needle seam on my regular sewing machine instead of the coverstitch machine?

-No. The double needle seam provides only the looks, but not the durability and elasticity of the cover stitch seam.
-If you want to replace it successfully, I would suggest to use a zigzag seam or any other seam that tolerates stretching.
+The double-needle seam provides only the looks, but not the durability and elasticity of the cover stitch seam.
+If you want to replace it successfully, I would suggest using a zigzag seam or any other seam that tolerates stretching.

 Still have some questions?
 Ask me below.